 A complete tour of Arizona’s scenic courses must include a round in the stately Ponderosa pines of Northern Arizona, as well as a trip to Sedona’s Red Rock Country.

-Before the train leaves from Williams for the Grand Canyon, work in a round at Elephant Rocks Golf Club, named for the unusual natural rock formations at the entrance to the property.
+Before the train leaves from Williams for the Grand Canyon, work in a round at Elephant Rocks Golf Course, named for the unusual natural lava rock formations at the entrance to the property.
 From the elevated 18th tee, the view of Bill Williams Mountain defines high-country golf in Arizona.

 Just a few miles away, Sedona Golf Resort sashays up a mesa to one of the most photographed golf holes in Arizona, which offers a sweeping vista of pristine red-rock formations.

-Lake Powell backs up behind Glen Canyon Dam and the Vermillion Cliffs in the high desert region along the Utah border.
-In Page, this surreal coming together of sky, rock and water serves as the dramatic backdrop for Lake Powell National Golf Course.
+Lake Powell backs up behind Glen Canyon Dam and the Vermilion Cliffs in the high-desert region along the Utah border.
+In Page, this surreal coming together of the sky, rock and water serves as the dramatic backdrop for Lake Powell National Golf Course.